QuantaAlpha/QuantaAlpha.github.io/README.md

 ## Our Vision

-To continuously advance Agent technology frontiers, explore the next-generation CodeAgent paradigm, and conduct research that generates significant academic and industrial impact.
+To explore the “quanta” of intelligence and lead the “alpha” frontiers of AI Agents — advancing CodeAgents, self-evolving intelligence, and domain-specialized agents to redefine the boundaries of artificial intelligence research.

 ## Team Size